 Filipinos and other foreigners traveling to Saudi Arabia need to aware of its laws.
-At least in the airport so they know what they can and they cannot bring to the Kingdom known for its tough laws and severe punishments to violators.
+At least at the airport so they know what they can and they cannot bring to the Kingdom known for its tough laws and severe punishments to violators.

-What’s allowed elsewhere may be a big no no in Saudi Arabia so it’s better safe than sorry.
+What’s allowed elsewhere may be a big no-no in Saudi Arabia so it’s better safe than sorry.

 Getting these list in mind when packing your luggage or hand-carried items hopefully brings more peace of mind and less of worries an officer at the arrival hall makes a sharp stare and asks you to open your baggage in front of him.

 The following are items disallowed on shipments bound for Saudi Arabia.
 While the list is identified as part of customs regulations in Saudi Arabia, we make a safe assumption that they also apply to inbound air travelers to Saudi Arabia.

 - Alcohol-containing items, flavoring extracts, cooking wines, winemaking kits, books on manufacturing of such drinks or any foods with alcohol, etc.

 - All kinds of medicines – Medicine MUST be accompanied by a doctor’s prescription and is to be for personal use only

 - Radio transmitter/communication equipment (including walkie-talkies, short-wave, VHF, marine, police band equipment, etc.)

 - All types of statues – Objects of human or animal form (statues, figurines, carvings, etc.)